autoNumeric/autoNumeric/README.md

 For integration into [Rails](http://rubyonrails.org/) projects, you can use the [autonumeric-rails](https://github.com/randoum/autonumeric-rails) project.

 ## Documentation
-A more detailed documentation can be found in the [Documentation](Documentation.md) file.<br>
+The old and outdated documentation can be found in the [Documentation](Documentation.md) file.<br>
-For more examples and an option code generator (that may be outdated), take a look [here](http://www.decorplanit.com/plugin/).
+For some examples and an option code generator for the old v1.9.* version, take a look [here](http://www.decorplanit.com/plugin/).

 ## Licence
 autoNumeric is an [MIT](http://opensource.org/licenses/MIT)-licensed open source project, and its authors are credited in [AUTHORS.md](https://github.com/BobKnothe/autoNumeric/blob/master/AUTHORS.md).